-The law of mass action is used widely, nearly universally, in chemistry to describe chemical reactions.
 The law of mass action does not automatically conserve current, as is clear from the mathematics of a simple case, chosen to illustrate the issues involved.
 If current is not conserved in a theory, charges accumulate that cannot accumulate in the real world.
-In the real world, tiny charge accumulation - much less than one per cent - produces forces that change predictions of the theory a great deal.
-Indeed, in the real world tiny charge accumulation produces forces large enough to destroy biological membranes and thus living systems, forces large enough to ionize atoms, to create a plasma of electrons (like sparks or lightning) and thus make experiments impossible in normal laboratory settings.
+In the real world, tiny charge accumulation - much less than one percent produces forces that change predictions of the theory a great deal.
+Indeed, in the real world tiny charge accumulation produces forces large enough to destroy biological membranes and thus living systems, forces large enough to ionize atoms, create a plasma of electrons (like sparks or lightning) and thus make experiments impossible in normal laboratory settings.

 The mathematics in this paper shows that the law of mass action violates conservation of current when current flows if the rate constants depend only on the potential (chemical and electrical) in one location and its immediate vicinity.
 The same difficulty arises when rate models of the Markov type deal with the movement of charge.
-The implication is that such models cannot deal with current through an open channel, or with the gating properties of channels if the gating mechanism is charged, or with the gating current produced by that mechanism for example.
+The implication is that such models cannot deal with current through an open channel, with the gating properties of channels if the gating mechanism is charged, or with the gating current produced by that mechanism, for example.

 The essential issue is that rate constants are LOCAL functions of potential (at one place or in a small region) so they cannot know about current flow far away or at boundary conditions.
 If current is interrupted far away, local chemical reactions obviously change, but rate constant models show no change.
-Consider for example what happens in a battery when current flow is interrupted far from the battery.
+Consider, for example, what happens in a battery when current flow is interrupted far from the battery.

 These problems can be fixed by computing the potential (chemical and electrical $\phi(x)$) GLOBALLY and using the neighborhood values of potential that are the result of the GLOBAL calculation.
-Rate constants in this case have simple physical interpretation and simple expressions involving only one integration, explained near Eq.(19).
+Rate constants in this case have simple physical interpretations and simple expressions involving only one integration, explained in Eq.(19).